Botler-Dev/Botler/docs/Development/Database/Prisma.md

 # Prisma

-Botler uses [Prisma](https://www.prisma.io/) to interface with its Postgres database.
+Botler uses [Prisma](https://www.prisma.io/) to interface with its PostgreSQL database.
 Unfortunately, as the software is very young it still lacks some features to which the relevant workarounds are listed here.

 ## Specifying the Schema